-The carpal tunnel syndrome is a pinch of one of the nerves in the wrist.
-A pinch of a nerve in the wrist joint can be very painful.
-Often you suffer from tingling, loss of strength or deaf fingers in your hand.
+Carpal tunnel syndrome is a pinching of one of the nerves in the wrist.
+Pinching a nerve in the wrist joint can be very painful.
+You often suffer from tingling, loss of strength or deaf fingers in your hand.

-The carpal tunnel is the space at the wrist joint through which multiple nerves, blood vessels and bending tendons of the arm pass.
-When the pressure inside the carpal tunnel is increased, these structures become trapped within the wrist.
-In a carpal tunnel syndrome (CTS) you have to deal with a tightness of the nerve (median nerve) which runs from the arm through the wrist, in the direction of the hand and fingers.
+The carpal tunnel is the space at the wrist joint through which several nerves, blood vessels and flexor tendons of the arm pass.
+When the pressure within the carpal tunnel is increased, these structures - within the wrist - become trapped.
+With carpal tunnel syndrome (CTS) you are dealing with a tightness of the nerve (median nerve) that runs from the arm through the wrist, towards the hand and fingers.

-The pressure within the carpal tunnel can increase due to, for example, a wrong posture or a repeated wrong movement of the hand and wrist.
-The pressure can also be increased by hormonal influences (pregnancy), but also by, for example, trauma, surgery, osteoarthritis, etc. These complaints can occur during the day, but especially during the night!
+The pressure within the carpal tunnel can increase due to, for example, an incorrect working posture or repeated incorrect movement of the hand and wrist.
+The pressure can also be increased by hormonal influences (pregnancy), but also by, for example, trauma, operations, arthrosis, etc. These complaints can manifest themselves during the day, but especially during the night!

-As soon as the complaints are minor, a specific treatment is not always required.
-If you allow the wrist to rest sufficiently, the symptoms may decrease or disappear completely.
-When using a wrist brace, the wrist can rest sufficiently.
+As soon as the complaints are minor, specific treatment is not always necessary.
+If you let the wrist rest sufficiently, the symptoms may decrease or disappear completely.
+The wrist can rest sufficiently when using a wrist brace.

 The wrist braces that ProBrace can offer you are: